hhannine/superpaper/README.md

 pip3 install wxpython
 pip3 install system_hotkey
 ```
+System_hotkey has dependencies: on linux it needs "xcffib" and "xpybutil" modules, and on Windows it needs "pywin32".
 Note that on Linux wxpython needs to be built and even though it is automated via pip, it has its own [dependencies](https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html),
 and the build may take some time.
 However for a few Centos, Debian, Fedora and Ubuntu flavors there are pre-built wheels so on those you can look at the [instructions](https://wxpython.org/pages/downloads/) to install wxpython